phidatahq/phidata/README.md

 ## Under the hood

-Phidata provides **Assistants** that use LLMs to solve problems by calling functions.
-This is a powerful paradigm that allows LLMs to solve complex problems by intelligently choosing a course of action -- similar to how a human would solve a problem.
+Phidata provides **Assistants** that use LLMs to solve problems by function calling.
+This is a powerful paradigm that allows LLMs to solve complex problems by intelligently choosing a course of action.

 For example, to answer questions from a database, an Assistant will first call a function to show tables, then describe those tables and finally, run a query to get the answer.

 ![assistants-explanation](https://github.com/phidatahq/phidata/assets/22579644/7f420011-ab8c-410a-97cc-5ad2fc0fe9d8)

-Assistants come with built-in **memory**, **knowledge**, **storage** and **tools**, making it easy to build RAG, Autonomous or Multimodal applications like:
+Assistants come with their own memory, knowledge base and storage, making it easy to build **RAG**, **Autonomous** or **Multimodal** applications like:

 - **Knowledge Assistants:** Answer questions from documents (PDFs, text)
-- **Customer Assistants:** Answer customer queries using product descriptions and purchase history.
 - **Data Assistants:** Analyze data by running SQL queries.
 - **Python Assistants:** Perform tasks by running python code.
+- **Customer Assistants:** Answer customer queries using product descriptions and purchase history.
 - **Research Assistants:** Perform research and summarize findings.
 - **Marketing Assistants:** Provide marketing insights, copywriting and content ideas.
 - **Customer Assistants:** Answer customer queries using product descriptions and purchase history.